kubermatic/docs/content/kubeone/master/infrastructure/terraform_scripts.en.md

 defined in the [Requirements][requirements] and [Compatibility][compatibility]
 documents.

-## Creating Infrastructure (applying scripts)
+## Creating Infrastructure (applying configs)

-With the variables configured, you're ready to create the infrastructure by applying the scripts.
+With the variables configured, you're ready to create the infrastructure by applying the configs.

 You can see what changes will be made by running the `plan` command: